Below you’ll find the video for and a transcript of a virtual conference session I delivered on how to build a learning community.

 And then of course, once again, you’re going to get a ton of audience insight through this.
 This is really Brian Clark’s whole thing.
 He’s all about audience first.
 You figure out what the audience wants and then you build it.
 And he’s using community now as a very, very powerful way to do that.

-The Unemployable Initiative is built on Might Networks.
+The Unemployable Initiative is built on Circle.
 See our review here.

 How to Build a Learning Community – Recap

 Now let’s look at the overall points.
 First of all, you need to provide structure and focus if you’re going to have a successful community, so make sure you’re not just letting it happen.
 You’re actively structuring it and helping to focus people in according to their identity, according to the relevancy that you’re providing.